Redundancy – Your Questions Answered

 • Look for alternative employment – a failure to do so can make a redundancy dismissal unfair

 • Fairly select who will be retained from the selection pool (unless the employer is proposing to make all employees in the selection pool redundant).
-Selection is commonly done using a skills matrix (further information about redundancy selection can be found in an earlier Legal Update here
+Selection is commonly done using a skills matrix.
+Want to know more about this?
+Please get in touch

 • Warn and meaningfully consult with employees who may be affected by the proposed redundancies before any decision to dismiss is made